-The Company will bear the entire cost of soliciting proxies, including the preparation, assembly, printing, and mailing of this Proxy Statement, or the Proxy, and any additional solicitation material furnished to stockholders of the Company.
-Copies of solicitation material will be furnished to brokerage houses, fiduciaries, and custodians holding shares in their names that are beneficially owned by others so that they may forward the solicitation material to such beneficial owners and the Company expects to reimburse the corresponding forwarding expenses.
-The Company may elect to retain the services of a third party to solicit proxies, for which the Company estimates that it would pay a fee not to exceed \$15,000.

-Proxies may also be solicited by certain of the Company's directors, officers and regular employees, without additional compensation, in person or by telephone, facsimile, letter or electronic mail.
+We will bear the entire cost of soliciting proxies, including the preparation, assembly, printing, and mailing of this Proxy Statement, or the Proxy, and any additional solicitation material furnished to our stockholders.
+Copies of solicitation material will be furnished to brokerage houses, fiduciaries, and custodians holding shares in their names that are beneficially owned by others so that they may forward the solicitation material to such beneficial owners and we expect to reimburse the corresponding forwarding expenses.
+We may elect to retain the services of a third party to solicit proxies, for which we estimate that we would pay a fee not to exceed \$15,000.
+Proxies may also be solicited by certain of our directors, officers and regular employees, without additional compensation, in person or by telephone, facsimile, letter or electronic mail.